ForgeGit/Mage_Innervate_DPS/README.md

 ## Methods

 ### - Data Cleaning (Valid Logs)
 Warcraft Logs reports from Serpentshrine Cavern (SSC) and Tempest Keep (TK) were filtered to eliminate duplicate logs and invalid non-SSC/TK encounters.
-Wipes and mages that died during the encounter were excluded to isolate full-encounter performance, resulting in XX,XXX total Mage-encounter observations.
+Wipes and mages that died during the encounter were excluded to isolate full-encounter performance, resulting in 12,830 total Mage-encounter observations.

 <img src="/owo.png" />